top of page

 Postdoctoral Fellow

 Christopher Georgiadis, Ph.D., is an NIMH T32 postdoctoral fellow at The Warren Alpert Medical School of Brown University.
-Dr. Georgiadis completed a Bachelor of Arts (B.A.) in Psychology at New York University, with a concentration in Child and Adolescent Mental Studies, and completed his Ph.D. in Clinical Psychology at Florida International University.
+Dr. Georgiadis completed a B.A. degree in Psychology at New York University, with a concentration in Child and Adolescent Mental Studies, and completed his Ph.D. in Clinical Psychology at Florida International University.
 Dr. Georgiadis is broadly interested in investigating strategies to enhance family engagement in evidence-based treatments (EBTs) for childhood internalizing disorders.
 Specifically, he is interested in (1) developing novel strategies to better equip providers in personalizing treatments to the unique preferences, goals, and priorities of families and (2) identifying strategies to make behavioral therapies more acceptable to patients and families.
 Dr. Georgiadis is also passionate about providing services to youth and families, and has received extensive training in exposure-based cognitive-behavioral therapy for youth anxiety and obsessive-compulsive disorder.

 Emily Han, B.A.